 - the scene contains several subjects, and you want to pick the right object to be in full focus;

-- the item has not arrived on the scene yet, but it moves fast, and you have to focus before it appears.
+- the item has not arrived on the scene yet, but it moves fast, and you must focus before it appears.

 Other manual options in the pro mode